daviddetena/Android_BNR_CriminalIntent/README.md

 * Crime model updated with two new fields.
 * New layout for landscape mode in fragment_crime.
 * New widgets to hold the new fields in model.

+####Chapter 9:
+Changelog:

+* Model now contains a **CrimeLab** class to hold a list of Crime objects.
+* Controller has three new classes:
+	* **SingleFragmentActivity**: allows inflating layouts from generic fragments.
+Each class that inherits from this class must implement its own createFragment() method to receive a proper Fragment object.
+	* **CrimeListFragment**: this class is responsible for managing RecyclerView, ViewHolder and Adapter.
+		* **CrimeHolder**: holds the itemView, provided by *CrimeAdapter* inner class, for each Crime object, wires up the view widgets and is the listener for click events in the itemView.
+		* **CrimeAdapter**: it's the link between the RecyclerView and the data model.
+It inflates the view for the *CrimeHolder* from the list_item_crime layout and is responsible for binding model data, too.
+	* **CrimeListActivity**: class that extends SingleFragmentActivity and implements createFragment() by returning a new CrimeListFragment object.
+* New widgets to hold the new fields in model.
+* *CrimeListActivity* set as the default activity when launching the app.